ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

     :build 0 reset

- reinit the current character from scratch (equivalent to `:reset user`).
+ reinit the current user from scratch (equivalent to `:reset user`).

 ## Build Layers